spring-projects-experimental/spring-boot-thin-launcher/README.md

 * [X] Support the wrapper as a layout in Spring Boot build plugins(*)
 * [X] Extract `AetherEngine` and re-use it in Spring Boot CLI(*)
+* [ ] Close old PR and send a new one for custom layouts in build plugin
 * [X] Deploy jars to snapshot repo at repo.spring.io
 * [X] Make it easy to override the dependencies at runtime (e.g. rolling upgrades of library jars for security patches)
 * [X] Add a "dry run" or "download only" feature so grab the dependencies and warm up the local cache, but not run the app